-Say: Preventing physical contamination starts with only purchasing food from reputable sources and closely inspecting the food you receive.
+To prevent physical contamination, be vigilant at every step of purchasing, storing, preparing, and serving food.
+This starts with only purchasing food from reputable sources and closely inspecting the food you receive.
 Remove staples, nails, etc., from boxes when food is received so you don't run the risk of these accidentally ending up in your food.

-Say: After receiving your food safely, only store it in containers approved for food storage and never reuse a single use container.
+After receiving your food safely, only store it in containers approved for food storage and never reuse a single use container.

-Prevent your ice from contamination by using commercial ice scoops to scoop ice.
-Never store the ice scoop in the ice; in fact, never store anything in the same ice that is used for food or beverages because you run the risk of contaminating the ice.
+Prevent your ice from becoming contaminated by using commercial ice scoops to scoop ice.
+Never store the ice scoop in the ice; in fact, never store anything in the same ice that will be used for food or beverages because you run the risk of contaminating the ice.

-Say: Keep your facility and equipment safe.
+Keep your facility and equipment safe.
 For example, place covers on lights to safeguard against broken light bulbs contaminating food.
-Clean can openers at least once a day and change blades regularly.
+Clean can openers once or twice daily and change blades regularly.

-Say: It's also possible that employees could unintentionally contaminate food.
+It's also possible that employees could unintentionally contaminate food.
 Ensure that all employees are following proper personal hygiene practices and ask employees to avoid false fingernails and nail polish.
 Jewelry should be limited to a smooth wedding band when preparing food to prevent jewelry or loose jewelry components from falling into food.
+Check with your local health department on the specific rules for your county.
 Employees should always wear hair restraints when preparing or serving food to make sure that hair doesn't contaminate food.